aws-solutions-library-samples/guidance-for-bioinformatics-workflow-development-using-devops-on-aws/README.md

 ## Overview

-Secondary analysis pipelines in omics are software, and like any other software product they have versions that need to be tracked, tested, and released when ready for wider use.
-This also applies to [AWS HealthOmics](https://aws.amazon.com/healthomics/) workflows.
+Bioinformatics workflows for omics are software, and like any other software product they have source control and versions that need to be tracked, tested, and released when ready for wider use.
+This also applies to workflows used with [AWS HealthOmics](https://aws.amazon.com/healthomics/) workflows.
 Building, testing, and deploying new workflow versions is undifferentiated heavy lift.
-This solution makes the cloud resources for automated testing and deployment of secondary analysis (and other bioinformatics) pipelines easy to acquire, provision, and use.
+This solution makes the cloud resources for automated testing and deployment of bioinformatics workflows easy to acquire, provision, and use.

+> **NOTE:** Current version of the solution is compatible with **Nextflow** workflows only.
+The solution can be extended to other workflow languages supported by AWS HealthOmics (WDL and CWL) by making appropriate code changes in the build and CDK scripts.

 **Features provided by this solution include:**
 * Release process and notification
+* Automated container build or migrations from public docker registries
+* Automated tests
-* Semantic Versioning
+* Semantic Versioning and automated version updates
 * Cross Account deployments
     * secure build
     * environment isolation